hengtseChou/NTHUthesis/README.md

   - `lemma` (引理)
   - `example` (例)
   - `proof` (證明)
 - Currently the bibliography style is customized as [agsm style](https://www.bibtex.com/s/bibliography-style-harvard-agsm/) with biblatex.
 One may modify it as needed at the top of `main.tex`.
 - We use arabic numbers in the cover page.

-# Usage
+## Usage

 Download the .zip file, navigate to projects page at overleaf -> New Project -> Upload Project -> Select a .zip file.

+Make sure you set the compiler to `XeLaTeX` in the menu.

-# Example
+## Example

 Check out `example/thesis.pdf`.
 Note that all the content are dummy content generated via ChatGPT.

 ## Overleaf template

 - Link: to be updated.
-- Make sure you set the compiler to `XeLaTeX` in the menu.